Baltimore County Public Schools Superintendent Under Pressure To Resolve Leadership Problems

 Parents and teachers are calling for Williams to be replaced too.

-The county council members said in their letter that they were distressed with Williams’s leadership and would like to examine other options.
+The county council members said in their letter that they were distressed with Williams’ leadership and would like to examine other options.

 Williams said in a letter that there has been a nationwide shortage of drivers and teachers.
 Baltimore County Public Schools has been working on addressing those issues.